Jacob-Armstrong/FastAPI-Game-Library/README.md

 * Swagger UI: http://127.0.0.1:8000/docs
 * ReDoc: https://127.0.0.1:8000/redoc

-You can also make calls with your own preference of API clients, I've included the suite of test calls I personally used while developing this in `yaak.fastapi-game-library.json` via [yaak](https://yaak.app/).
+You can also make calls with your own preference of API clients.
+I've included the suite of test calls I personally used while developing this in `yaak.fastapi-game-library.json` via [yaak](https://yaak.app/).